Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: Discussion

-We thus focused on this resistivity peak around $\nu = -0.75$, and noted that it appears to coincide with a transition from nearly quantized $\rho_{xy} = h/e^2$ to a small $\rho_{xy} \ll h/e^2$, and the latter is a valley imbalanced metal.
-We took the simplifying assumption that the valley imbalanced phase is valley unpolarized and computed the single particle density of states.
-We found a VHS that occurred near $\nu = -0.75$, which may drive the transition via mechanisms such as the Stoner instability.
+We thus focused on this resistivity peak around $\nu = -0.75$ and noted that it appears to coincide with a transition from nearly quantized $\rho_{xy} = h/e^2$ to a small $\rho_{xy} \ll h/e^2$, and the latter is a valley-imbalanced metal.
+We took the simplifying assumption that the valley imbalanced phase is valley unpolarized and computed the single-particle density of states.
+We found a VHS that occurred at $\nu=-0.83$, near $\nu = -0.75$, which may drive the transition via mechanisms such as the Stoner instability.
 The appearance of a VHS that drives this transition could also explain the change of sign of $\rho_{xy}$ across $\nu = -0.75$ at large magnetic fields.
 We note that such a transition from valley imbalanced to valley fully polarized phase may be a first-order Stoner transition~\cite{Raines:2024a,Raines:2024b,Raines:2024c,Zhou_Xie_half_quarter_metal:2021,Zhou:2022,de_la_Barrera:2022,Arp:2024,Holleis:2025,Zhang:2023}.
 A signature of this abrupt change in the size of the Fermi surface would be a discontinuity in quantum oscillations.
 Although not accessible with current devices, future cleaner generations of tMoTe$_2$ may be able to probe this possibility.

-We mention that another possibility is an insulator–metal–insulator transition between a fully valley-polarized anomalous Hall metal~\cite{Crepel:2023} and a QAH insulator.
+We mention another possibility is an insulator-metal-insulator transition (driven by disorder-induced localization transition) where a fully valley-polarized anomalous Hall metal~\cite{Crepel:2023} appears in between QAH insulators.
 In this scenario, the bulk remains a compressible conducting liquid due to screened disorder in the high filling range $\nu \in (-1, -0.75)$.
 However, localization is expected to be stronger near the single-valley band edge at $\nu = -1$, which is inconsistent with the observed metallic behavior there--making this interpretation less compelling.

+We comment on the recently observed extended quantum anomalous Hall (EQAH) effect in rhombohedral-graphene moir\'e systems~\cite{lu2024extendedquantumanomaloushall}.
+Extended Fig.~9 of Ref.~\cite{lu2024extendedquantumanomaloushall} shows a RIQAH plateau between fillings $2/3$ and $3/5$ at low temperature, closely resembling the tMoTe$_2$ data in Ref.\cite{xu_signatures_2025}.
+This parallel phenomenology across two very different platforms may imply a common underlying mechanism.
+Moreover, at sufficiently low temperature and bias the EQAH state competes with nearby FQAH states and extends over a broader range of moir\'e fillings.
+A natural interpretation is that a WC/CDW is the lowest-energy state at ultralow temperatures --- even at fractional fillings, so observing FQAH requires melting the WC by gently raising the temperature while remaining below the FQAH melting point.
+Similar FQH emerges from melting of WC has been observed in GaAs~\cite{Pan:2002}.